realpython/python-guide/docs/shipping/packaging.rst

 **Showing an example is always beneficial**

-Say if you are after installing a package called MyPackage.tar.gz,  and assuming this is your directory structure:
+Say if you are after installing a package called :file:`MyPackage.tar.gz`,  and assuming this is your directory structure: